cartalyst/cart/readme.md

 Package history and capabilities.

+#### 17-Nov-14 - v1.1.1

+- Added the following events `cartalyst.cart.adding`, `cartalyst.cart.updating`, `cartalyst.cart.removing` and `cartalyst.cart.clearing`

 #### 27-Oct-14 - v1.1.0

-- Added a new `catalyst.cart.created` event which is fired when a cart instance is initialized.
+- Added a `cartalyst.cart.created` event which is fired when a cart instance is initialized.
 - Improved the conditions validation.
 - Improved the Cart MetaData feature once again to be more flexible.
 - Removed the updateCart() method and it's corresponding calls, keeping the code more simplified.